desicahq/status/content/issues/2021-04-30-desikit-hosting-transferal.md

 section: issue
 ---

-# Transfering
+# Transferred

-We are currently transfering Desikit to a new hosting provider.
+We have completed transfering Desikit to a new hosting provider.